Building Activity Management System (BAMS)

 Advising the VBA of the final cost of work (205KA)

 Variations to building work during the life of a permit are likely to result in the cost of work increasing or decreasing from the amount initially estimated, which may increase the amount of levy the VBA is entitled to collect.

 - Once a building permit is issued, the owner must monitor the cost of work and maintain records of the cost of work.

-- Notification is required within 28 days of becoming aware of the revised final cost.
+- Notification is required within 28 days of becoming aware of the revised final cost of work.

 - Where the owner or applicant fails to notify the VBA of a variation to building work, or where false or misleading information relating to the cost of building works has been provided, a penalty levy may apply.

 Things to consider when using BAMS

 - BAMS works best in Chrome or Firefox.
 Please consider installing either of these browsers.

 - Consider which application method suits your business – single portal or bulk uploads.

 - If you decide to use the bulk upload method, determine how frequently your team needs to upload the BPN application CSV file (e.g. daily, twice a day, once a week).

 - Consider whether you will request the applicant to pay the levy and whether any internal processes need updating.

 - If you will pay the levy on behalf of the applicant, ensure you have one of the payment methods available – BPAY or credit card.